olgarozhdestvina/Fundamentals-of-Data-Analysis/README.md

-# Fundamentals of Data Analysis Module GMIT 2020
+# Task Assessment Fundamentals of Data Analysis Module GMIT 2020

 The repository consists of four tasks covering various topics on Fundamentals of Data Analysis.